Registered by the International Yoga Federation and the European Yoga Alliance

 Every year there is more and more demand for yoga teachers alongside an ever-increasing interest in learning yoga.

-In this second yoga teacher training course of Yoga from Within you will study a contemporary yoga,
+In this third yoga teacher training course of Yoga from Within you will study a contemporary yoga,

 suitable for our present-day consciousness.
-The new course will start in September 2009 and take place over a one year period,
+The new course will start in January 2012 and take place over 13 weekends.

 The training is open to all yoga practitioners who want to teach yoga and/or study the deeper aspects of yoga.